jackyzha0/jackyzha0.github.io/content/thoughts/Social Contract Theory.md

 - CPSC430
 ---

-In his book *Leviathan*, Thomas Hobbes argues that without rules and a means of enforcing them, people would not bother to create anything of value, because nobody could be sure of keeping what they created
+**Social contract theory is the view that persons’ moral and/or political obligations are dependent upon a contract or agreement among them to form the society in which they live.**

-Collaboration is possible only when people mutually agree to follow certain guidelines
+In his book *Leviathan*, Thomas Hobbes argues that without rules and a means of enforcing them, people would not bother to create anything of value, because nobody could be sure of keeping what they created.
+Collaboration (and thus society) is possible only when people mutually agree to follow certain guidelines

 Hobbes argues that everybody living in a civilized society has implicitly agreed to two things (collectively known as the **social contract**):
 1. the establishment of a set of moral rules to govern relations among citizens (necessary if we are to gain the benefits of social living)